 Used in conjunction with the scaling process, equating is the statistical process that takes into account the slight differences in difficulty across test forms and administrations and allows the scores to be placed onto a common scale.
 TEA statistically equates the results of different tests, enabling the comparison of scale scores across test forms and testing administrations.
-Equating for the TELPAS reading assessment is done using the RPCM.
-In the 2016-2017 school year, equating activities for the TELPAS reading assessments included pre-equating and field-test equating.
+Equating for the TELPAS reading assessment is done using the Rasch measurement model.
+In the 2013-2014 school year, equating activities for the TELPAS reading assessments included pre-equating, post-equating, and field-test equating.
 Refer to chapter 3, "Standard Technical Processes," for detailed information about equating.